tanmaya26/file-bot/Bot/BOT.md

 ## Bot Implementation
 ## Use Case refinement

 We have made some modifications to our use cases.
+Our reason for modifications is: Slack allows multiple uploads with same file name.
+This would lead to a problem for the Bot in choosing which files to use for the requested operation.
+Hence, our modifications will remove singular file operations.
 The following are the changes:<br>
     1. USE CASE: *Export files under a specific category*<br>
     Before modification, user had the option to export files in category by specifiying file name using the command: @botName --export fileName externalStorageName.
 Currently, user can only export the entire category and the files in it will be exported too using the command: @botName --export categoryName externalStorageName<br>
     2. USE CASE: *Delete files under a specific category*<br>
     Before modification, user had the option to delete file in a category by specifying filename and category name using the command: @botName --deleteCategory categoryName fileName.
-After modification, user may only delete the entire category using the command: @botName --deleteCategory categoryName
+After modification, user may only delete the entire category using the command: @botName --deleteCategory categoryName<br>
+    3. USE CASE: *Add Watermark to file*<br>
+    Before modification, user had the option to watermark file anytime after uploading by asking File bot through the message: @botName --addWatermark watermarkName fileName.
+However, since multiple files could be uploaded using same file name, Bot wouldn't know which file (with given filename) to add the watermark to.
+Hence, only when user uploads a file, it can ask the Bot to watermark it.
+Our modication thus allows adding watermark during the file upload itself.
 ## Selenium testing

 We have used a web browser automation framework Selenium to conduct the User interface test.
 This framework helps to pose as a user and conducts the test.
 It also verifies the output for the commands given by the user on the text box in the channel.